mstksg/inCode/copy/entries/hakyll-rewrite.md

 It's hard for me to really explain how amazing the feeling of refactoring Haskell code is.
-I used to dread refactors and migrations, but now I look forward to them, and find any chance possible to do one!  :D  It's something that's difficult to convey the joy of until you actually try it, so I recommend trying it some day :)
+I used to dread refactors and migrations, but now I look forward to them and find any opportunity to do one!  :D  It's something that's difficult to convey the sublime joy of until you actually try it, so I recommend trying it some day :)

 Purescript
 ----------

 ### on Fay

-I figured I'd move away from [fay][], because it was getting a bit clunky to build/get working/integrate in the way that GHCJS spoiled me to be accustomed to.
+I figured I'd move away from [fay][], because it was slightly clunky to build/get working/integrate in the way that GHCJS spoiled me to be accustomed to.
 In the future, I might return ... but at this point in time, Fay seems as awkward in the ecosystem to me as haste did when I first started using it.
+GHCJS lets you use the full power of Haskell (including all of *base*'s concurrency mechanisms and almost library on hackage), at the expense of creating large and unreadable javascript blobs.

+[fay]: https://github.com/faylang/fay/wiki

-GHCJS lets you use the full power of Haskell (including all of *base*'s concurrency mechanisms), at the expense of large and unreadable javascript blobs.
-Fay seems like just a weaker GHCJS to me...it doesn't have all of the awesome GHC things that make modern Haskell what it is (not just the lack of base's identical API, but also ... no typeclasses?
-Lens?), so almost all of my normal Haskell programming flow is thrown out the window.
+Fay seemed like just a *weaker* GHCJS to me, but in all the ways that mattered.
+It doesn't have all of the awesome GHC things that make modern Haskell what it is (not just the lack of base's identical API, but also ... no typeclasses?
+Lens abstactions?
+Hackage libraries?), so almost all of my normal Haskell programming flow is thrown out the window.
 It's a subset of Haskell, but lacks most of the tools people use to write *actual* Haskell like they'd write everyday.
 The generated javascript blobs are still decently opaque.

-[fay]: https://github.com/faylang/fay/wiki

-So, if you're going to be spending your time writing something that is like Haskell, but forces you to write it in a way that is nothing like any actual Haskell code you'd write... why even bother keeping up with Haskell semantics and Haskell compatibility?
+So, if you're going to be spending your time writing something that is like Haskell, but forces you to write it in a way that is nothing like any actual Haskell code you'd normally write... why even bother keeping up with Haskell semantics and Haskell compatibility?
 Why not break out and try something new and fresh, unbound by Haskell and compatibility issues?

 ### on Purescript

-With that philosophy, I looked at *[purescript][]*, which is a language that's inspired by Haskell, with a lot of Haskell features we use every day, and throws in things we all wish we had in Haskell, like extensible records!
+With that mindset, I looked at *[purescript][]*, which is a language that's inspired by Haskell, with a lot of Haskell features we use every day, and throws in things we all wish we had in Haskell, like extensible records!